The Tick-Tock Man

 Exploring the Dragon’s Lair

-At each of the 800 decision points in the Dragon’s Lair storyline, the player must use either the joystick or the sword button to direct the on-screen Dirk to make a move.
+At any of the 800 decision points in the Dragon’s Lair storyline, the player must use either the joystick or the sword button to direct the on-screen Dirk to make a move.
 If it’s the correct one, the laserdisc scans to the next part of the game.
 If it’s the wrong one, the laserdisc jumps to a new track, a death scene is displayed and the player loses a life.
 The gang at Bluth Group, with a staff of 70, logs hundred of unpaid hours of overtime to complete the animation, a process that takes six months.
 Nearly filling the 54,000 frames, 30 min capacity of a single-sided laserdisc, Dragon’s Lair consists of a total of 27 minutes of animation, or 50,000 drawings.
 Played straight through without making a mistake, playing time is a total of six minutes.
 Each second of screen time takes 24 hand-painted cells, a number higher than the industry standard, and the total animation budget comes out to 1.3 million dollars.
 Although there are 38 different rooms in Singe’s castle, the player only has to survive 18 of them to win.
 To keep the game from becoming too repetitive, the system cycles randomly through the pool of rooms.
 Keeping costs down rules out professional voice acting; talent is culled from the staff.
 Dirk himself is practically mute, save for his occasional grunts of effort, Homer Simpsonish yelps, or screams of anguish during the numerous and frequently gruesome death scenes.
 His exultations are provided by assistant editor Dan Molina, and clean-up animator Vera Lanpher is the breathy voice of Daphne.
 Her speech bears more than a passing resemblance to Marilyn Monroe, and her body shape and ‘assets’ are taken from the pages of Playboy.
 Chris Stone is responsible for the brief musical stings and bridges in the game.